trend-anz/Deep-Security-Open-Patch/README.md

 DSOP will then do the following:

-1. Check if the provided policy name exists.
-If it doesn't, it will create it
+1. Check if the specified policy name exists.
+If it doesn't, DSOP will create it
-2. Check if the policy already has a rule applied which protects against the specified CVE.
-If it doesn't, it adds the rule
+2. Check if the policy already has rule(s) applied which protect against the specified CVE.
+If it doesn't, DSOP adds the necessary rule(s)
 3. Check if the host is protected by the specified policy.
-If it isn't, it changes the host's policy
+If it isn't, DSOP changes the host's policy to match the specified policy

 ## Example Output